FACT-Finder-Web-Components/documentation/markdown/4.x/en/documentation/upgrade-guide.md

 ### Preparation for 4.x migration

 Before you install `4.0.0`, make sure your application is using the latest `3.x` release.
-All except two deprecated features that will affect your implementation emit **deprecation warnings**.
+Most deprecated features that will affect your implementation emit **deprecation warnings**.

 Address those deprecation warnings with the help of this guide or by referring to the **4.0 Milestone** on GitHub:
 https://github.com/FACT-Finder-Web-Components/ff-web-components/milestone/1